Spring has officially sprung! which means it’s time for a solid Boat cleaning before the new season picks up.

-If you went to town with a serious scrubbing and wash down last fall before pulling your boat, the task ahead shouldn’t be too involved.
-Another round of deck soap, a healthy scrub and some waxing if you please, and you’ll be ready to drop into the nearest safe harbor.
-On the other hand, a boat that was stored over the winter months with little more than a hose-down before being wrapped or covered is likely to require a thorough cleaning.
+If you live in a year-round boating climate, consider these tips for seasonal boat cleaning.
+If you live in the northern part of the country and went to town with a serious scrubbing before pulling your boat for the winter, the task ahead shouldn’t be too involved.
+A round of deck soap with a healthy scrub and you’ll be ready to drop into the nearest safe harbor.
+On the other hand, a boat that was stored over the winter months with little more than a hose-down before being covered is likely to require a thorough cleaning.

-Generally speaking, it’s easier to do a major clean-up on terra firma than on the water, especially when it comes to scrubbing the outer hull below the water line.
-Choose a place to work where wash water run-off can be effectively controlled because even “soft’ cleansers or those advertised as environmentally friendly can harm marine life.
-Thus, In terms of deck and hull cleaners, it’s a good rule to think of less as being best.
+Generally speaking, it’s easier to do a major clean-up on terra firma than on the water.
+Choose a place to work where wash water run-off can be effectively controlled.
+Even “soft” cleaners or those advertised as environmentally friendly can harm marine life.
+In terms of deck and hull cleaners, it’s a good rule to think of less as being best.

-From brand name solutions to internet concoctions, there’s no shortage of boat cleaning products available these days.
-Sea Tow Savings Club member Starbrite (http://www.starbrite.com), for example, has a full line of effective and earth friendly boat cleaning solutions.
-Whether you go store-bought or homemade, keep in mind that more water, less detergent and extra elbow grease is the safest route to take from an environmental perspective.
-If need be, you can always mix up a small amount of extra strong cleaner to be used on a limited basis with stubborn stains, dried on fish guts and dirt or grease that just won’t give.
+From brand-name solutions to internet concoctions, there’s no shortage of boat cleaning products available.
+Whether you go store-bought or homemade, keep in mind that more water, less detergent, and extra elbow grease is the safest route to take from an environmental perspective.
+If need be, you can always mix up a small amount of extra strong cleaner to be used on a limited basis with stubborn stains, dried-on fish guts, and dirt or grease that just won’t give.

-Pretty much any cleaning session should start with a clearing of the deck.
-Remove any item that can’t be stowed away including gear totes, fishing tackle and the like.
-Sweep away leaves, dirt and other debris and then spray everything down with fresh water.
-You can now pour on some cleanser and start scrubbing with a stiff boat brush.
+From there, you’re ready to start on your boat.
+Pour on some cleaner and start scrubbing with a stiff boat brush.
 Start at the bow and work toward the transom so that all residue will gather at the stern scuppers.
-As necessary, revisit small areas with a hand-held scrub brush to work on stubborn dirt, grime and stains.
-Be aware as you progress that some cleaners remove wax and a few have warnings that they will oxidize metals, so think before you slosh and scrub.
+Revisit small areas with a hand-held scrub brush to work on stubborn dirt, grime, and stains.
+Be aware that some cleaners remove wax.
+Few have warnings that they will oxidize metals, so think before you slosh and scrub.

-No matter which products you decide to use when cleaning your vessel, be sure to read and follow all warning labels, and wear rubber gloves, shoes or boots to avoid skin irritation.
-Lastly, immediately rinse your craft with freshwater from one end to the other once the cleaning is completed to avoid any remaining detergent, bleach or caustic acids from stripping wax or damaging the gelcoat finish.
+No matter which products you decide to use, be sure to read and follow all warning labels.
+Always wear rubber gloves and shoes or boots to avoid skin irritation.
+Lastly, always rinse your craft with freshwater from one end to the other once the cleaning is complete.
+This avoids any remaining cleaners from stripping wax or damaging the gel coat finish.